pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 #### A few moments later...

-We can check on things by going to the kubeflow UI and click on TFJob Dasboard.
+We can check on things by going to the  and click on TFJob Dasboard.
 You should see something like:

 ![tfjob-dashboard](tfjob-dashboard.png)

 ## Step 4 - Trust but verify
-You know the old saying.
-Lets confirm we acheived what we set out to. just run:
+You know the old saying, always trust but verify too.
+Let's confirm that we actually  trained our model and that we maintained data provenance as we worked our way down the pipeline.

 ```
 ➜ pachctl list file outputrepo@master:/data/ --history all